A Local's Guide to the Best Places to Visit in Burlington, Vermont

 - Best cafe: Too many good choices to name them all.
 Here are a few favorites: Muddy Waters, Maglianeros (strong coffee), Uncommon Grounds

 - Best pizza: American Flatbread (VERY popular, the pizza is excellent but expect to wait) & Pizzeria Verita (Neapolitan pizza)

 - Best outdoor seating: Farmhouse Grill (gorgeous beer patio, serves local beer and food) & Spot on the Dock (waterfront)

-- Best brewery: FOAM (waterfront) & Citizen Cider
+- Best brewery: FOAM (waterfront, frequent live music) & Citizen Cider

 - Best dancing: Metronome & Red Square (expect $5 covers on weekend nights)

 - Best speakeasy: Lincolns (hands down, although hard to find) & Farmhouse Grill

 - Best experience: ArtsRiot (restaurant, live music and arts venue, and host of a weekly food truck summer block party)